al5ina5/keybase-underbot/README.md

 The goal of the 'game' is to become the richest and most proflic member in the UNDERVERSE.
 Use a multitude of commands to generate and income or topple your oppenents.
 The quicket route to riches is your choice to decide: run the risks or keep a steady, honorable income.
 The bot promotes user activity in any server in an engaging and competitive way.

 # Commands
+- `+admin` - An admin-only command reserved for test purposes.
 - `+balance` - Check your balance.
 - `+commands` - Get a list of commands.
 - `+crime` - Commit a crime to gain some money.